OurWork

 Advocating for Children

 Building a safe, healthy and happy future for children requires collaboration between parents, practitioners and policymakers.
-The Kempe Foundation’s policy team collaborates with Kempe professionals, child welfare advocates and legislators to push forward child-focused policies that will improve the lives of children and families in Colorado and beyond.
+The Kempe Foundation’s policy team collaborates with Kempe Center professionals, policymakers, and other child welfare advocates to push forward child-focused policies that will improve the lives of children and families in Colorado and beyond.

 Advocacy Efforts